Vinigperuzzi/Rebase_labs_12/README.md

 ### Endpoints

-##### /hello
-Display a 'Hello world' message

-##### /tests
+##### /exams-dark
-Show all the data from the database (Note that the database must be populated with the script displayed before)
+Return a html page that display information about all the data in the database organized and friendly to user in a dark theme page

 ##### /exams
-Return a html page that display information about all the data in the database organized and friendly to user
+Return a html page that display information about all the data in the database organized and friendly to user in a light theme page

 ##### /all_cpfs
 Return a JSON with a list of all cpf registered in database, ordered by name, despite the name do not appear.